nathan-hh/SwiftyMediaGallery/README.md

 Configuration.shared.imageRendererMaxSize = CGSize(width: 2400,height: 2400)  // default is   1200*1200
 ```
 ### Show items from a specific index
-for example gallery jump and show from 10th picture index
+for example, gallery jump and show from the 10th picture index

 just update currentIndex
 ```swift